Pittsburgh water crisis: Causes

-Pittsburgh's water lines include a significant number of lead pipes which have inevitably eroded to a certain degree within the past few decades.
+Pittsburgh's water lines include a significant number of lead service lines, which are small diameter pipes connecting properties to the larger water mains in the street.
 In 2014, the Pittsburgh Water and Sewer Authority (PWSA) broke state law by switching from soda ash to caustic soda as an anti-corrosion treatment without first receiving the necessary approval and permits from the Pennsylvania Department of Environmental Protection (DEP) as required by Pennsylvania.
-This unauthorized switch sparked an increase in erosion levels that made the water's lead levels spike beyond the federal limit of 15 ppb.
+This unauthorized switch sparked an increase in erosion levels that made the water's lead levels spike beyond the federal limit of 15 ppb, driven by the fact that soda ash leaves protective solid residue on the walls of lead pipes where caustic soda does not.
+Subsequent water testing in 2016 revealed that more than 17% of homes sampled had lead concentrations exceeding this federal action level, prompting scrutiny.
+An audit conducted by the Pennsylvania Auditor general in 2017 criticized PWSA for severe operational failings, including changing leadership and inconsistent testing practices.

 Risks

 Lead is a neurotoxin and of particular concern for children and pregnant women.
 In children, lead poisoning can contribute to developmental delays and learning disabilities as well as other varied symptoms including but not limited to irritability, weight loss, abdominal pain, and hearing loss.
 Newborns with lead poisoning are prone to premature death, lower birth weight, and delayed growth.
 If women get lead poisoning while pregnant, they are at a higher risk for miscarriage.
 With prolonged exposure, lead poisoning can lead to damage in the brain, kidneys, and nervous system in people of all ages, especially children.
-Although the federal lead threshold is 15 ppm, any concentration of lead in water is potentially dangerous to consumers.
-The Centers for Disease Control and Prevention (CDC) has a set reference level of 5 micrograms per deciliter (µg/dL) to identify children with elevated blood lead levels.
+Elevated blood lead levels in children have been associated with developmental delays, learning difficulties, and behavioral issues.
+Although the federal lead threshold is 15 ppb, any concentration of lead in water is potentially dangerous to consumers.
+The Centers for Disease Control and Prevention (CDC) has a set reference level of 5 micrograms per deciliter (μg/dL) to identify children with elevated blood lead levels.

 Public response

-About a quarter of PWSA customers receive their water supply through lead pipes, thus putting a significant portion of the Pittsburgh population at risk for lead consumption.
+About a quarter of PWSA customers receive their water supply through lead pipes, thus putting a significant portion of the Pittsburgh population at risk for lead consumption, prior to the corrosion control improvements made in 2020.
 Pittsburgh residents have complained about rising water prices alongside contaminated water.
 Many unknowingly consumed lead-contaminated water, which can have long-term negative health effects.
-Since the solutions PWSA have proposed have yet to be fully implemented, some Pittsburgh residents have taken matters into their own hands by submitting personal water samples to laboratories for lead testing as well as installing filters into their water systems.
+Some Pittsburgh residents have taken matters into their own hands by submitting personal water samples to laboratories for lead testing as well as installing filters into their water systems.

 Connections to Flint, Michigan

-Flint, Michigan had a highly publicized and controversial lead crisis shortly before Pittsburgh.
+Flint, Michigan, had a highly publicized and controversial lead crisis shortly before Pittsburgh.